 Ceilidhs

-As well as dance workshops and displays, we have two ceilidhs to delight your dancing feet:
+As well as dance workshops and displays, we have three ceilidhs to delight your dancing feet.

-Our legendary Saturday night ceilidh is led by Granny’s Attic with Alison Rowley as caller – expect lively tunes and a lot of fun!
+Our legendary Saturday night ceilidh is led this year by Lasair with Hannah Cummings as caller.
+With a supercharged lineup of fiddle, mandolin and melodeon backed by a roasting rhythm section of drums, bass and guitars, expect lively tunes and a lot of fun!